 The SNRF is one of the many positive examples of the IIC’s efforts to cater for all stakeholders.
-Its requirement of holding discussions under the Chatham House Rule fosters open debate and in-depth exchanges of views between industry and regulators.
+Its requirement of holding discussions under the Chatham House Rule fosters open debate and in-depth exchanges of views between regulators.

 The aim of the SNRF is to focus on media and communications regulatory issues as they apply to countries with small populations and/or small economies.Find out more including how to join

 We are delighted to announce that Dr Allyson Leacock, Chairman of the Barbados Broadcasting Authority (BBA), is the new Chair of the Small Nations Regulators’ ForumSNRF Press Release

 We give innovators and regulators a forum in which to explore, debate and agree the best policies and regulatory frameworks for widest societal benefit.